denis-yuen/write_api_experiment/README.md

 This command interacts with the Dockstore web service to perform several operations:
 1. Refresh all of the user's tools (based on the token present in the properties file) which will register it on Dockstore
-2. Add Quay.io tags and its GitHub reference to that tool on Dockstore
+2. Add Quay.io tags and its associated GitHub reference to that tool on Dockstore
-3. If that tool is valid, it will attempt to publish that tool on Dockstore
+3. If that tool is valid, it will attempt to publish that tool on Dockstore for others to see

 Sample Publish Command Output:
 ```